 - 2 teaspoons crushed red pepper flakes

-- ¼ cup (packed) fresh mint leaves, finely chopped, plus more for sprinkling on top
+- ¼ cup (packed) fresh mint leaves, finely chopped

 - ¼ cup extra virgin olive oil